poissonconsulting/dts/README.md

 or POSIXct column aka Date-Time-Series (dts) data.

-`dts` allows the user to complete (and test completed), aggregate (and disaggregate), separate, bound and delay dts data.
+`dts` allows the user to complete (and test completed), aggregate (and disaggregate), separate, bound and lag/lead dts data.
 It also allows the user to infer missing values by interpolation, extrapolation, regression and based on the dayte.